l3p-cv/lost/docs/docs/index.md

 framework for **semi-automatic** image annotation.
 It provides multiple annotation interfaces for fast image annotation.

-LOST is **flexible** since it allows to run user defined annotation pipelines where different annotation interfaces / tools and algorithms can be combined in one process.
+LOST is **flexible**, since it allows to run user defined annotation pipelines where different annotation interfaces / tools and algorithms can be combined in one process.

-It is **web-based** since the whole annotation process is visualized in your browser.
+It is **web-based**, since the whole annotation process is visualized in your browser.
 You can quickly set up LOST with docker on your local machine or run it on a web server to make an annotation process available to your annotators around the world.
 LOST allows to organize